google.com, pub-5651232873618710, DIRECT, f08c47fec0942fa0 AlphaSmart Neo2 Review | Meet Mavis

 Thus began the hunt for a gadget designed specifically for writing on the go, without reliance on the internet.
 And that's when I learned about the AlphaSmart Neo2.

-This blast from the not-so-distant past was mostly used in schools during the early 2000s as a tool to teach kids how to type (though some office employees and field reporters used them, too).
+This blast from the not-so-distant past was mostly used in schools during the early 2000s as a tool for teaching kids how to type (though some office employees and field reporters used them, too).

 The device itself is a keyboard with a screen measuring about 2" x 6" that fits four lines of text.
 And that's it.
 No bells, no whistles, no frills, and most importantly, no distractions.